 What spurred me to comment on this now, is a discussion on Facebook between a bunch of photographers (myself included) about this article on Off-Beat Bride.
 What aggravated me was when one of the photographers said that she *will* take photographs regardless, and the hired professional photographer must just deal with it.
 Such arrogance!
 It’s now all about the other person’s compulsive (?) need to take photographs, rather than it being all about the bride & groom’s day.

 my perspective as the hired professional photographer at a wedding

 Other people’s cameras don’t bother me at all.
 I’m probably one of the friendliest easy-to-chat-to photographers you’ll find at any wedding.
 If you have a camera, come chat to me during a quiet moment at the reception.
 Similarly, I’m very okay with others taking photographs, but there are a few times that I do insist I get preference, or that I’m the only one taking photographs.

 1. With the family portrait session, let the hired professional photographer be the only one taking photos.

-It is NOT a territorial thing when I insist that I should be the only one taking photographs during the portrait session.
+It’s not a territorial thing when I insist that I should be the only one taking photographs during the portrait session.
 Rather, it is a practical matter.

 For example, if a bridesmaid in a family group gave her camera to a family member to snap the group as well, then it is 99% guaranteed that she will be looking at her camera instead of mine.
 This means that everyone will be looking at my camera for the group shot … except her.
-Strange how the psychology works – I can repeatedly say, “look at my camera!”, but the moment I lift my camera, the person will look at her camera instead.
+Strange how the psychology works – I can repeatedly say, “look at my camera!”, but the moment I lift my camera, that person will look at her camera instead.
 My experience with the 600+ weddings I’ve photographed by now, says this is a near guaranteed thing to happen.